-The emergence of Hush as one of the most exciting places to eat in metro Phoenix is the product of many melding influences.
-Like Chef Dom Ruggiero's signature oxtail-centric riff on a Chicago-style Italian beef sandwich, molten with cheese and showered with soulful giardiniera, all the elements here come together harmoniously.
-First, there's Charles Barber, captain of the classic-leaning cocktail program and the genuine general manager highly visible at the front of the long, warm, rectangular dining room.
+When it opened in 2019, Hush quickly became one of the most exciting places to eat in metro Phoenix is the product of many melding influences.
+Like owner and chef Dom Ruggiero's signature oxtail-centric riff on a Chicago-style Italian beef sandwich, molten with cheese and showered with soulful giardiniera, all the elements here come together harmoniously.
 Then there's the room itself: intimate, filled with cordial chatter and nostalgic rock, cooking sounds and smells washing out from a wide-open kitchen.
 It all primes you for Ruggiero's food.
-The chef, formerly of La Grande Orange-owned restaurants like Chelsea's Kitchen (and lately of the tiny Carefree butcher The Meat Market), cooks New American food with finesse, character, and soul.
-There are the crab-perfumed hushpuppies to start, plus grilled slab bacon, a cauliflower steak with harissa that will haunt your daydreams, and a chicken liver mousse with seeming miles of depth.
+The chef, who recently has opened other concepts in the Valley including Fire at Will and Vanilla Gorilla Taproom, cooks New American food with finesse, character, and soul.
+There are the crab-perfumed hush puppies to start, plus grilled slab bacon, a cauliflower steak with harissa that will haunt your daydreams, and a chicken liver mousse with seeming miles of depth.
 The menu changes a lot, sure, but what doesn't change is the kitchen's stunning facility with vegetables, fish, and meat.
-Being a butcher, Ruggiero can nail a flatiron steak.
+With experience as a butcher, Ruggiero can nail a flatiron steak.
 Being a barbecue guy, he can smoke mean beef ribs.
 But being a Renaissance man in the kitchen, he can plate glorious swordfish steaks or ceviche, plus simple plant-driven dishes like hard-cheese-showered snap peas that honor their name.
-New Normal: Reservations are required and can be made via Tock.
+Reservations are recommended and can be made via Tock.
 Call ahead for larger parties and takeout orders.